COVID-19 FAQs for Military Education Students

 Contact Veterans Services to verify.
 Some degrees and certificates are not VA approved.
 For the current list, search for Lord Fairfax at VA Weams Institution Search

-VA does NOT pay for any class that you drop or withdraw from after the LFCC designated drop deadline.
-A reduction in credit hours will cause a debt from VA to the student.
-If VA has already paid out benefits to you or the school and you later withdraw from that class, they will ask for their money back from you and from the school.
+All enrollment changes are reported to the VA.
+VA does NOT pay for any class that you drop or withdraw after the LFCC designated drop deadline.
+A reduction in credit hours will cause a book and housing stipend debt to student.
+If the VA has paid for the dropped course, the VA will require LFCC to return tuition and fees.
+The student will be responsible for any outstanding tuition and fee debt to LFCC.

 - NOTE: If there was a clear reason you had to drop or withdraw (examples are medical reasons or needing to move for your work), they may decide not to charge you for the payments you received.

 Per LFCC and VA policy, students are expected to attend class.
 Changes in student status, including enrollment changes, are reported to the VA.

 Post 9/11 (Chapter 33) and Frye Scholarship will receive $41.67/credit hour up to $1000/academic year.